Pickled Green Tomatoes & The Butcher and the Vegetarian

 Pickled Green Tomatoes Recipe

-- about 1 pound small, green tomatoes (washed, stems removed)
+- 3 pounds small, green tomatoes (washed, stems removed)

 - 2 quarts water